h-janes/flask-sitemapper/README.md

 def r_home():
     return flask.render_template("index.html")
 ```
+#### Additional Arguments

-You can pass arguments to the decorator to include additional information in the sitemap.
-Valid arguments are `lastmod` `changefreq` and `priority`.
+You can pass optional arguments to the decorator to include additional information in the sitemap.
+Valid arguments are listed below, as defined by the [sitemap protocol](https://www.sitemaps.org/protocol.html):

+* `lastmod` - The date on which this page was last modified as a string in [W3C datetime](https://www.w3.org/TR/NOTE-datetime) format. (e.g. YYYY-MM-DD)

+* `changefreq` - How frequently the page is likely to change.
+Acceptable values are:

+    * always
+    * hourly
+    * daily
+    * weekly
+    * monthly
+    * yearly
+    * never

+* `priority` - The priority of this URL relative to other URLs on your site as a string, float, or integer.
+Valid values range from 0.0 to 1.0

 ```python
 @sitemapper.include(
     lastmod = "2022-02-08",